jedahan/collections-api/Readme.md

   The [restify][restify] framework has first-class support for [DTrace][dtrace], so enjoy the performance analysation tools.

+#### Guidelines

+  The code is [CC0][], but if you do anything interesting with the data, it would be nice to give attribution to The Metropolitan Museum of Art, and contribute back any modifications or improvements.

 #### Options

   * Set `COLLECTIONS_API_NO_CACHE` to ignore the redis cache.
 This is useful for development.